MicrosoftDocs/powerapps-docs/powerapps-docs/powerapps-overview.md

 - **PowerApps Studio** is the app designer used for building canvas apps.
 The app designer makes creating apps feel more like building a slide deck in Microsoft PowerPoint.
 More information: [Generate an app from data]

-- **App designer for model-driven apps** lets define the sitemap and add components to build a model-driven app.
+- **App designer** for model-driven apps lets you define the sitemap and add components to build a model-driven app.
 More information: [Design model-driven apps using app designer](maker/model-driven-apps/design-custom-business-apps-using-app-designer.md)

 ## PowerApps for app users